zkVerify/zkverifyjs/README.md

         .readOnly() // Optional
 ```

-- Network Selection: Preconfigured options such as `.zkVerify()` & `.Volta()` or provide your own network config using `.Custom( { websocket: "", rpc: ""})`.
+- Network Selection: Preconfigured options such as `.zkVerify()` & `.Volta()` or provide your own network config using `.Custom({ websocket: "", rpc: "", network: ""})`. network will default to Volta.
-- withAccount : Create a full session with ability send transactions get account info by using .withAccount('seed-phrase') and specifying your own seed phrase, cannot be used with `withWallet()`.
+- withAccount: Create a full session with ability send transactions get account info by using .withAccount('seed-phrase') and specifying your own seed phrase, cannot be used with `withWallet()`.
-- withWallet : Establish connection to a browser extension based substrate wallet like talisman or subwallet, cannot be used with `withAccount()`;
+- withWallet: Establish connection to a browser extension based substrate wallet like talisman or subwallet, cannot be used with `withAccount()`;
 - readOnly: Start the session in read-only mode, unable to send transactions or retrieve account info.

 ## `zkVerifySession.close`